node-lightning/node-lightning/CONTRIBUTING.md

 ## Releases

-Lerna is used to manage the LNTools monorepo.
+Lerna is used to manage the Node-Lightning monorepo.
 Independent versioning is currently being used for packages.

 When code changes in a package, Lerna will detect this change and update the version for the package and all packages that depend on the changed package.
 These versions will be tagged.